 5 Biggest Mistakes

-Our 10-years of operating history selling solar, LED lighting controls and LED have taught us the following:
+Since 2008, our experience and operating history selling solar, LED lighting controls, and LED have taught us the following:

 - Price Driving the Buying Decision . . . too many companies buy the lowest cost solution and don’t take into account the cost of operating the new LED lighting system.
 We refer to this as the Cost of Ownership.
-The up front costs of the new LED lighting system only make up 5% of the total cost of ownership of the lighting system over its useful life (25 years).
+The upfront costs of the new LED lighting system only make up 5% of the total cost of ownership of the lighting system over its useful life (25 years).
 90% of the costs of the new lighting system over its useful life is energy costs.
 The remaining 5% is the cost of maintaining the LED lighting system.
-With ENERGY making up 90% of the lighting system costs, it is very important to install the most energy efficient system possible… not the lowest cost solution.
+With ENERGY making up 90% of the lighting system costs, it is essential to install the most energy-efficient system possible… not the lowest cost solution.

 - Installing Dumb LED fixtures . . .
-LED fixtures are designed to be dimmed or turned off without impacting the life of the LED (unlike fluorescent where the life of the lamp decreases when it is switched on and off).
+LED fixtures are designed to be dimmed or turned off without impacting the life of the LED.
+Unlike fluorescent, where the life of the lamp decreases when switched on and off.
 A simple motion and daylight harvesting sensor ($50.00) added to an LED fixture increases the energy savings by up to 30% and increases the lifespan of the LED fixture.
 We see 90% of competition selling LED fixtures without a sensor, leaving a lot of money on the table.
-At EDE we install lighting controls in 80% of our projects because our project owners want the lowest cost of ownership lighting solution.
+At EDE, we install lighting controls in 80% of our projects because our project owners want the lowest cost of ownership lighting solution.
 Just remember that lighting controls save an additional 30 – 50% more energy than a dumb LED fixture.
 Ask your utility rep or someone at your utility who works with lighting controls.

 - 1 for 1 Replacement . . .
 If you have 300 fixtures in your facility today, chances are we can reduce your fixture counts by 10-20% percent through our photometric drawings and the efficiency of LED fixtures.
-Remember, today LED fixtures are averaging in the 160 LPW range where fluorescent is in the 80-100 LPW range, more light for less energy.
-Replacing you fluorescent fixtures 1 for 1 could be a waste of up front capital and cost more to operate.
-Have a lighting professional help you with your layout and the design of it could save you up front and will certainly decrease the cost of ownership of the new lighting system.
+Remember, today, LED fixtures are averaging in the 160 LPW range where fluorescent is in the 80-100 LPW range.
+More light for less energy.
+A 1 for 1 replacement of your fluorescent fixtures could be a waste of upfront capital and cost more to operate.
+Having a lighting professional help you with your layout and design could save you upfront, and will certainly decrease the cost of ownership of the new lighting system.

-Installing LED Tubes . . . while the price of LED tubes is cheap and it is a quick fix, the reliability and longevity of the LED tubes is not proven itself.
-In fact, they have proven to have a lifespan of three years.
-Unfortunately, there have been a lot of LED tube recalls because of tube failure and even fires.
-When you just take a simple look at the design of the LED tube light it doesn’t make sense.
-LED diodes are sensitive to heat.
-The LED tube is a glass enclosed chamber that does not allow any heat dissipation.
+Installing LED Tubes . . . while LED tubes are cheap and it is a quick fix, the reliability and longevity of the LED tubes are not proven.
+In fact, they have proven to have a lifespan of around three years, depending on the environment.
+Unfortunately, there has been a lot of LED tube recalls because of tube failure and even fires.
+When you just take a simple look at the design of the LED tube light, it doesn’t make sense.
+LEDs are sensitive to heat.
+The LED tube is a glass-enclosed chamber that does not allow any heat dissipation.
 The heat in the chamber over time decreases the life of the diodes and in some cases breaks the glass and this is where the fires start.

 Taking better care of your workforce/team and reducing waste are two great reasons.
 Today, every dollar counts and businesses are under constant pressure to cut costs and find new ways to profit.
 There is a very good chance that energy makes up 20% of your company’s monthly operating budget and is an area where you really could improve.